-Whether you’re ready for an advanced AI chatbot, or looking to start with something simpler, there’s a solution for everybody.
+Whether your clients are ready for an advanced AI chatbot, or are looking to start with something simpler, there’s a solution for everybody.

 Chatbots offer a range of benefits to healthcare organizations, their customers, and their staff.
 They’re always on, they’re fast, and they don’t ever get tired of answering the same question over and over again.